 Urban Waste Water Directive Overview

-- 14/12/2017: Adoption of the 9th Commission Report on the implementation of the Urban Waste Water Treatment Directive.
-Significant progress has been achieved, but despite the high level of compliance a number of challenges remain, and the waste water sector continues to require significant investments to ensure sufficient collection and treatment.
+- 10/09/2020: Adoption of the 10th Commission Report on the implementation of the Urban Waste Treatment Directive.
+Significant progress has been achieved, but despite the high level of compliance, a number of challenges remain, and the waste water sector continues to require significant investments and good planning to ensure sufficient collection and treatment. (see also Press release)

 In this section of the website you can find: